 There are things you can do to slow the progress of kidney disease and prevent complications.
 Take these steps:

 Keep your blood pressure at a healthy level.
-Keep your blood pressure below 130/80 mm/Hg, or even lower if your doctor has told you that you have protein in your urine.
+Keep your blood pressure below 130/80 mm/Hg, or even lower if your health care provider has told you that you have protein in your urine.
 The two best types of blood pressure drugs for protecting the kidneys are:

 Keep diabetes under control.
 If you already have diabetes, try to keep your long-term blood sugars under reasonable control.
-Discuss with your doctor.
+Discuss with your health care provider.

 Avoid certain drugs and supplements.
 Some drugs, vitamins, and herbs can harm your kidneys.
-Ask your doctor if anything you’re taking is unsafe.
+Ask your health care provider if anything you’re taking is unsafe.

 Harmful drugs include certain: